techidaily/site-win11/source/_posts/craft-a-winning-strategy-running-windows-11-on-mac-via-parallels.md

  You can get third-party Windows apps via the Microsoft Store or the developers' websites, just like on a real PC.
 Parallels Desktop even allows you to open a downloaded Windows app installer directly from the macOS Finder, and it'll take over and do the right thing.

- For inspiration, check out our list of[must-have Windows apps for any new PC](https://www.makeuseof.com/new-windows-pc-must-have-applications-to-install-first/) .
+ For inspiration, check out our list of [must-have Windows apps for any new PC](https://www.makeuseof.com/new-windows-pc-must-have-applications-to-install-first/) .

 ## Step 5\.
 Customize Your Windows 11 Virtual Machine